-Vacuum casting or vacuum duplication involves injecting a resin into a silicone mould.
+Vacuum casting or vacuum duplication involves injecting a resin into a silicone mold.
 Because of its cost and deadline, this method is most suited to pre-series, with a faithful reproduction of the original model and a result close to the end result in the “right material”.
 Vacuum casting technology is recommended for the production of around ten to one hundred parts for mechanical or visual tests.

 Advantages of vacuum casting

-- High precision, fine detail: the silicone mould makes it possible to obtain parts totally faithful to the original model, even with the most complex geometries.
+- High precision, fine detail: the silicone mold makes it possible to obtain parts totally faithful to the original model, even with the most complex geometries.
 The result is perfect, with quality comparable to the final part.

-- Quality of the part: the use of resins allows you to choose a material as close as possible to the right material, with a wide choice of hardnesses: flexible or rigid, but also the final appearance: the part can be coloured in the mass or else have a ‘crystal’ type transparency.
-It is also possible to create overmouldings (for example with brass inserts) and produce painted finishes.
+- Quality of the part: the use of resins allows you to choose a material as close as possible to the right material, with a wide choice of hardnesses: flexible or rigid, but also the final appearance: the part can be colored in the mass or else have a ‘crystal’ type transparency.
+It is also possible to create overmoldings (for example with brass inserts) and produce painted finishes.

 Limits of vacuum casting

-- Installation: due to the need to have an original model and create a silicone mould, this method requires a small investment, in contrast to 3D printing or stereolithography.
+- Installation: due to the need to have an original model and create a silicone mold, this method requires a small investment, in contrast to 3D printing or stereolithography.
 Nevertheless, this investment becomes an advantage thanks to economies of scale as soon as more than 5 to 10 parts have to be produced.

 Preferred uses of vacuum casting